Bricktech2000/Notes/notes/sensory augmentation.md

 **applications**

-exampes of sending information to the [[brain]] through nonoptimal means:
+exampes of sending information to the [[brain]] through suboptimal means include:

-- sirens of firetrucks and of police cars
-- alarms, both audible and visual
 - audible phone notifications and phone vibration patterns
-- airplane cockpits full of gages and instruments
+- gauges and instruments in airplane cockpits

-the examples above could be sent to the [[brain]] through an optimized channel using [[sensory augmentation]]
+the examples above could be sent to the [[brain]] through optimized channels using [[sensory augmentation]]